angelhumano/google_analytics_cert_capstone/README.md

 - More than half  (52%) of the users have an average daily sleep duration of less than 7 hours, indicating potential sleep deficiency.
 - Napping is infrequent among users.
 In most sleep records (89%), users typically experience a single continuous sleep period, including naps lasting over 60 minutes.
 - Most user sleep states are uninterrupted periods of sleep, covering 91% of total sleep time.
 Restlessness occurs during 7.4% of sleep minutes, and being fully awake represents just 1.1% of the time.
-- - Upon segmenting the users into regular and irregular sleepers, we discovered that regular sleepers, on average, get more sleep, have a more consistent sleep duration, and have slightly higher median awake-in-bed duration than irregular sleepers.
+- Upon segmenting the users into regular and irregular sleepers, we discovered that regular sleepers, on average, get more sleep, have a more consistent sleep duration, and have slightly higher median awake-in-bed duration than irregular sleepers.

-**Other insights**

 **Heart Rate**
 - Users' average heart rate is within the normal range.